YohananBK/Web-Dev-Projects/README.md

 # Web Dev Projects

-> A collection of beginner-friendly web development projects I’ve built for learning and practice.
+> A collection of beginner-friendly web development projects I’ve built for learning and practice while I was learning HTML,CSS,JS...

 This repository holds a variety of simple web projects showcasing core skills in **HTML, CSS, and JavaScript**.
 Each project is standalone and demonstrates a specific UI, layout, or interaction pattern.